 At BJC Health, your privacy is important to us and we are committed to protecting the privacy of patient information and the handling of your personal information.

-We are bound by the National Privacy Principles contained in the Privacy Act 1988 (Cwth) (subject to exemptions that apply to us under that Act), refer to Section 6 Privacy and Security of Health Information.
+We adhere to the Australian Privacy Principles contained in the Privacy Act 1988 (Cwth) (subject to exemptions that apply to us under that Act), refer to Section 6 Privacy and Security of Health Information.

-We may, from time to time, review and update this policy, including to take account of new or amended laws, new technology and/or changes to our operations.
+We may, from time to time, review and update this policy, which includes taking into account new or amended laws, new technology and/or changes to our operations.
 All personal information held by us will be governed by the most recently updated policy.

 This policy sets out: